 Is offshoring the same as outsourcing?

-A topic that’s been written 100's of times, but being an outsource services provider that is offshore (depending on where you consider onshore to be – we are in the Philippines), this is a topic that is particularly close to my heart.
+Its a topic that’s been written about hundreds of times, but being an outsource services provider that is offshore (depending on where you consider onshore to be – we are in the Philippines), this is a topic that is particularly close to my heart.

 A brief background

-I have worked in the outsource services space (BPO and contact centre's to be precise) for the last 11 years.
-I have overseen and managed the outsourcing of 1000's of roles.
+I have worked in the outsource services space (BPO and contact centre's to be precise) for the last 13 years.
+I have overseen and managed the outsourcing of thousands of roles.
 I have had the pleasure of working with many great operators, both in Australia and the Philippines.
-I have worked with some of the largest brands in the world and 100's of forward thinking start up’s, small, medium and large businesses that just get “outsourcing”.
+I have worked with some of the largest brands in the world and hundreds of forward thinking start up’s, small, medium and large businesses that just get “outsourcing”.

 So, is offshoring the same as outsourcing?